MadScientistAssociation/madscientistassociation.github.io/_pages/about.md

   - /about.html
 ---

 The Mad Scientist Association is a group of DFIR professionals dedicated to research and development to benefit the entire community.
+Our projects are based on derived from real-world forensic investigations, keeping us focused on issues relevant to the community.

 Our areas of focus include:
 * Investigation of digital artifacts to improve understanding and usefulness in forensic examinations